 #4.
 Use your staff more effectively

 Regardless of your employee count, IT security will protect your most critical business data.
-Outsourcing your security to an MSP?that is aware of the latest trends, will bring the appropriate essential for network defense.
-An MSP provides peace-of-mind in term of security, for your cloud, and on-premises infrastructure.
+Outsourcing your security to an MSP that is aware of the latest trends, will bring the appropriate essential for network defense.
+An MSP provides peace of mind in terms of security, for your cloud, and on-premises infrastructure.